MirAlexSky/obsidian-telegram-notifier/README.md

 Follow the instructions to create a new bot and set it up as desired.
 If you need more information about creating your own Telegram Bot, you can find it on the telegram official website.

-Next, obtain your Bot token and Chat ID from the bot you created.
+Next, obtain your Bot token and Chat ID from the bot you've created.
 These values are required to configure the plugin.
 You can get a bot token through @BotFather.
 Getting a Chat ID is a bit more complicated:
 Go to https://api.telegram.org/bot{YourBotToken}/getUpdates, and replace {YourBotToken} with your actual token.
 You should see something like "chat":{"id":261860914, copy the "id" number (261860914) - this is your chat ID.